enmanuelduran/enmascript/content/articles/2021-04-29-understanding-big-o-notation.md

 featuredImage: '2021-04-28-understanding-big-o.png'
 ---

-**Big O**, a highly popular notation that is often heard in the world of algorithms, performance and optimization.
+**Big O** is a highly popular notation that is often heard in the world of algorithms, performance and optimization.
 It is a pivotal topic for coding interviews at big companies such as Google, Amazon, Facebook... everybody says you should learn about it, but why? why would you or anyone learn about Big O if you are not taking interviews?
-In this article, I will try to explain from my perspective why it is useful and how you can apply it on your everyday basis to make you improve in your next implementations and code reviews.
+In this article, I will try to explain from my perspective what Big O is, why it is useful and how you can apply it in an everyday basis to make you improve as a software developer.

 ## Definition

-There are multiple ways of writing algorithms, you can implement a feature using different approaches, everybody has a unique way of thinking and solving their way through problems, for this reason, we need a way to understand how these different solutions perform under different scenarios to help us determine which one works better based on our needs, <mark>**Big O** is a notation that allows us to evaluate this, specifically it allows us to evaluate growth rates by analyzing how the **time complexity** (Time of execution) and **space complexity** (memory usage) scale for a given algorithm when larger input sizes are processed by it</mark>.
+There are multiple ways of writing algorithms, you can implement a feature using different approaches, everybody has a unique way of thinking and solving their way through problems, for this reason, we need a way to understand how these different solutions perform under different scenarios to help us determine which one works better based on our needs, <mark>**Big O** is a notation that allows us to evaluate this, specifically it allows us to evaluate growth rates by analyzing how **time complexity** (Time of execution) and **space complexity** (memory usage) scale for a given algorithm when larger input sizes are processed by it.
+Big O is driven by the upper bound or higher complexity found in an algorithm so the worst case complexity will be the Big O representation of your code.</mark>.

 For a formal definition of Big O I would recommend you to read [the one from wikipedia](https://en.wikipedia.org/wiki/Big_O_notation#Formal_definition) which is pretty straightforward, if you have trouble understanding the formal definition **do not worry**, it is enough to understand the intuitive definition highlighted above.